 It depends on what you're looking for.
 The aforementioned doorbusters will typically exceed anything you'll find online, whether on Friday or Monday, because stores are willing to break even or even lose money on a product in order to get you in the door.

 That said, modern shoppers tend to prefer online shopping, and while the deals themselves might not be quite as good on Cyber Monday as on Black Friday, the former tends to drive more actual revenue for sellers.
-In 2017, CM sales hit $6.6 billion in the US, a new record and nearly double the 2016 number.
-It also edged out BF's $5 billion, which was also a record.
+In 2018, CM sales hit $7.9 billion in the US, a new record and a solid increase over 2017.
+It also edged out BF's $6.2 billion, which was also a record.

 What you should know about both days